jakehong0521/lock_manager/lock-manager/README.md

 Next, you will implement `LockManager#holds`.
 This should be short, as it is just checking if a given transaction holds a lock of a given type on a given resource.

-After you complete all three parts above, you should be passing all the tests in `TestLockManager.java`.
-If you are failing a specific test, please read through the test to see what it is doing and then step through the test using the debugger on your IDE to see what case you code is not handling correctly.

-### Submitting the Assignment
-After you complete the assignment, simply commit and git push your hw5 branch.
-60% of your grade will come from passing the unit tests we provide to you.
-40% of your grade will come from passing unit tests that we have not provided to you.
-If your code does not compile on the VM with maven, we reserve the right to give you a 0 on the assignment.